-- Ensure that you present the importance of cyber security to the Board level executives -not by scary stories that happened recently at a different organization – by articulating clearly the specific business objective that would be impacted if a particular threat is not addressed to mitigate or lower the risk, how this would be done and what would be the cost of mitigation.
+- Ensure that you present the importance of cyber security to the Board level executives, not by scary stories that happened recently at a different organization, but by articulating clearly the specific business objective that would be impacted if a particular threat is not addressed to mitigate or lower the risk, how this would be done and what would be the cost of mitigation.
 This would bring about clarity to both IT and business on why the budget needs sanction.

 - Bring your IT team resources on the same page on understanding the context in which risk management has to be aligned at the enterprise level.